394-s25/pads/README.md

       Create Key (copy to clip board here and save in a safe place, you will not be able to see the key again) -> check I've integrated the code above.
     - Add your API key to your `.env` file as `SENDGRID_API_KEY=your_key_here`.
-    - Change `to: 'test@example.com'` to be an email you have access to.
+    - Change `to: 'test@example.com'` to be an email you have access to check.
     - In the folder pads, run the command `node verifyEmail.js` to test configuration.
     - Once you confirm recipt the test email, select Verify Integration in SendGrid to finish setting up.
-  - You can edit the contents of the confirmation email in server/sendEmail.js.
+  - You can edit the contents of the default confirmation email in server/sendEmail.js.

 ---